run-ai/docs/docs/developer/inference/submit-via-yaml.md

         mps: "true"
 ```

+!!!
+Important Note
+    To use MPS, your administrator must first enable it.
+See the [setup](setup.md) document.

 ## Delete Workloads

-To delete a Run:AI workload, delete the Job:
+To delete a Run:AI Inference workload, delete the Job:

 ```
 kubectl delete runaijob <JOB-NAME>